Hnandreas/Supercapacitor-Discharge-Measurements-25-F-50-F-DUT-Sets-/50F/README.md

 - This repository/folder contains only preview material intended for reviewers and readers as supplementary material.
 - Full datasets and the full analysis code remain private until the associated manuscript is accepted.
 - Replace example files with the final public artifacts only after acceptance, or provide them under an explicit embargo controlled through Zenodo or a similar repository.
-- Contact for questions: Hnandreas (GitHub)
+- Contact for questions: Andreas.Hanschek@uibk.ac.at

 ## Related Links